mohit2978/MERN-stack/Namaste React/Ep-2 Igniting Our App/Notes/0000notes.md

 ## npm (Node package manager)

+npm does not stands for node package manager!
+Node pacakge manager is not abbreviation for npm!!
-npm does not stands for node package manager!! `On official website ,it is everything except Node pacakge manager!!`
+! `On official website ,it is everything except Node pacakge manager!!`

 >Note:npm does not have full form !!